juxhouse/bela-resources/API.md

                                   //   read: Displayed as an arrowhead
                                   //   write: Displayed as an arrowhead
                                   //   async: Displayed as a dashed line
-                                  //   implements: Will be displayed as a big, hollow arrowhead in the future.
+                                  //   implements: Displayed as a big, hollow arrowhead.
+                                  //   extends: Displayed as a big, hollow arrowhead.
 }
 ```